Puma is back in the NBA shoe game and counting on players like LaMelo Ball and Deandre Ayton

 “It just means that, we like to have an affinity with people who are creatively minded and want to challenge conventions and do things differently.”

-Puma had worked with Jay-Z’s entertainment company Roc Nation for years and named its artist Rihanna creative director of their women’s collection in 2014, where her Fenty line that has grown into an independent luxury fashion line was born.
+Puma had worked with Jay-Z’s entertainment company Roc Nation for years and named its artist Rihanna creative director of their women’s collection in 2014, when her Fenty line that has grown into an independent luxury fashion line was born.
 Jay-Z was introduced as creative director of the basketball division in 2018 and instantly was involved in everything from finding a creative agency to marketing concepts, to positioning the athletes and even individual colorways of sneakers.
 He even designed the private jet made available to the Puma roster.

 WNBA star Skylar Diggins-Smith, a Roc Nation Sports client, was the first professional basketball player to sign with Puma since 1998 when she joined the team in 2017.
 She debuted the Puma Clyde Court Disrupt in the 2018 WNBA All-Star Game in its original red, yellow and black colorway.
 The 2018 NBA draft class was next.

-“The Walt “Clyde” Frazier signing set a standard of cool,” Diggins-Smith said via email.
+“The Walt ‘Clyde’ Frazier signing set a standard of cool,” Diggins-Smith said via email.
 “When I walked onto the court in my PUMA’s, people noticed because they loved the style and I was able to brag about the design.

 “I don’t see it as a reentrance as much as it is beginning a new chapter to a long history. … I’m now part of a legacy that includes Walt Frazier and Tommie Smith.”